briangershon/openzeppelin-erc721-upgradeable/README.md

 ### Playing with Contract

+You can interact with the contract directly in two ways:

+1. on Etherscan or Polygonscan
-You can interact with your contract in real-time via the Hardhat console.
+2. You can interact with your contract in real-time via the Hardhat console.

     1. First you connect to your contract
     2. Then you interact with your contract

+If you want to go the console route:

 **First, Connect to your Contract**